eddmann/eddmann.github.io/_posts/2021/2021-03-24-advent-of-code-2016-day-2-bathroom-security.md

             if key != '.'}
 ```

-So as to correctly handle any intentional whitespace going forward we will represent this intent using a `.`.
+To correctly handle any intentional whitespace going forward, we will represent this intent using a `.`.
-From here, we can then create a function which will take in the keypad, along with the initial key position and instructions and return the resulting keycode.
+From here, we can then create a function that will take in the keypad, along with the initial key position and instructions, and return the resulting keycode.

 ```python
 DIRECTIONS = {'U': 0+-1j, 'D': 0+1j, 'L': -1+0j, 'R': 1+0j}

 def calc_keycode(keypad, initial_key, instructions):
     pos = next(pos for pos, key in keypad.items() if key == initial_key)